WHU-Fenglab/RI-based-CPSC/README.md

-# RI Corrector : A retention time drift correction tool in liquid chromatography - mass spectrometry data
+# RI-based-CPSC : A chromatographic peak shift correction tool based on the N-acyl glycine retention index system for LC-MS data

 ### Research background
 In large-scale metabolomics analysis, it is crucial to preprocess and integrate the raw LC-MS data from run to run, determining the accuracy of follow-up statistical comparation and qualitative analysis.
 In this respect, peak alignment is a necessary step to enable the comparison of LC-MS-based data across multiple samples.
-Up date, the peak alignment algorithms used by most MS-based metabolomics software, such as MS-DIAL, XCMS online and MZmine 2, are implemented based on accurate m/z and RT.
-However, since the negative effect of RT drift cannot be completely avoided, the data integration capability of currently commonly used peak alignment algorithms is inadequate, particularly in multi-batch analysis over long periods of time.
-As mentioned above, N-alkylglycine RI system system can well correct the drift of RT.
-Based on this, we consider that RI technique can be used as a “time corrector” to adjust the acquisition time during the whole LC-MS analysis process.
+However, the negative effect of RT drift cannot be completely avoided, the data integration capability of currently commonly used peak alignment algorithms is limited, particularly in multi-batch analysis over long time intervals.
+N-acyl glycine RI system system can well correct the drift of RT.
+Based on this, we consider that RI technique can be used as a “time corrector” to adjust the time points during the whole LC-MS analysis process.
 ### System requirements
 The software is based on Python version 3.9
 ### Installation